spotify/voyager/CONTRIBUTING.md

 ## Benchmarking

-We use `airspeed-velocity` for benchmarking - running all benchmarks to compare latest commit againt previous should be as simple as:
+We use `airspeed-velocity` for benchmarking - running all benchmarks to compare latest commit against previous should be as simple as:

 ```
 pip3 install asv